jellydn/grpc-demo-monorepo/apps/hello/README.md

 ## Usage

-Open RPC server on a termial
+Open RPC server on a terminal

 ```sh
 yarn dev